De-store/graph-backend/README.md

 This repository is the basic Graph project which is used to query data from the blockchain using smart contract events.

-**The Graph** helps us to query the data on bokchain using events hence giving structure to a somewhat unstructured data.<br> By quering the blockchain data, it not only helps in faster and efficient results it also helps the developers to completely focus on the `smart contract` logic without worring about fetching the data.
+**The Graph** helps us to query the data on the blockchain using events hence giving structure to somewhat unstructured data.<br> By querying the blockchain data, not only helps in faster and efficient results it also helps the developers to completely focus on the `smart contract` logic without worrying about fetching the data.

 This project is used to query all the applications which are/will be published on **DeStore**.